prey/prey-node-client/README.md

 ## How it works

 In principle, this client works in a very similar way to the [Bash client](https://github.com/prey/prey-baash-client).
 The script is called at regular intervals via Cron (Mac, Linux) or CronSVC (a Windows System Service), and in addition whenever a network change is detected in the system.

 Network events are triggered whenever an interface goes down or up, e.g. when the system boots up, when the laptop's lid is opened, or when the computer connects to a different Wifi network.

 In addition, this client includes a number of new features such as the ability to use different drivers for fetching data or triggering actions.
-One example is the Campfire driver, which dresses Prey as a chat bot and lets you control it simply by chatting with it.
+One example is the Campfire driver, which masks Prey as a chat bot and lets you control it simply by chatting with it, very much like Github's Hubot.

 ## Requirements

 This client requires Node (version 0.6 or above) and (optionally) NPM.
-Since NodeJS has been natively ported to Windows, this means it can run on OSX, Linux and Windows as well.
+Since Node.js has been natively ported to Windows, this means it can run on OSX, Linux and Windows as well.
 We're all on the same boat.

 ## Installation

 ### Installing from official packages